spywhere/cuikit/README.md

 //   to control the views
 class MainViewController extends UIViewController {
     // When the view is loaded
-    //   AKA. when the view is added to the superview viewDidLoad(){
+    viewDidLoad(){
         // Let do what it should do first super.viewDidLoad();